ertugrul-dmr/NoOffense/README.md

 pip install git+https://github.com/ertugrul-dmr/NoOffense.git
 ```
 This command will install the package directly from the GitHub repository.

+**PyTorch with CUDA**

+If you wish to use a GPU / CUDA, you must install PyTorch with the matching CUDA Version.
 # Usage

 NoOffense is a versatile tool that supports multiple standard NLP tasks, with a particular focus on detecting offensive language in Turkish texts.